 Each mode is shown in the display as it changes.
-Turn the SOUND (TUNE) knob to adjust the setting to your liking.
-When the level reaches the center, you will see " $\ \ \$ " in the display.
-The system will automatically return the display to the selected audio mode about 5 seconds after you stop adjusting a mode.
+Turn the TUNE knob to adjust the setting to your liking.
+When the level reaches the center, you will see "C" in the display.

+The system will return to the audio display about 5 seconds after you stop adjusting a mode.